-- Shout-Out: The fake classroom's chemistry side had the elements (fire, water, earth and air) represented by the symbols used in Avatar: The Last Airbender .
+- The fake classroom's chemistry side had the elements (fire, water, earth and air) represented by the symbols used in Avatar: The Last Airbender.

-- Also, when Lisa asked Nelson about Bus 23, he called her Goldilocks and told her those were bowls of gruel she'd rather stay away from.
+- When Lisa asked Nelson about Bus 23, he called her Goldilocks and told her those were bowls of gruel she'd rather stay away from.

 - Skinny Dipping: Homer and Duffman went au naturel for a swim, which was how the former got the keys to the Duff Brewery.